-- ► Ensure the appliance is mounted onto a flat, fixed rigid surface capable of supporting the appliance weight. - Ensure all aspects of the installation are considered when positioning the appliance, flue run and discharge, condensate disposal etc.
+- ► Ensure the appliance is mounted onto a flat, fixed rigid surface capable of supporting the appliance weight. - Only use screws and rawl plugs that are suitable for the wall type and weight of the appliance. - Ensure all aspects of the installation are considered when positioning the appliance, flue run and discharge, condensate disposal, PRV discharge etc.